GulamJilani5/java-fundamentals/java-interview/interview-answer/core-java/core-java-answer_2.md

 - They usually indicate **programming errors** (like **null access**, **invalid index**, etc.).
 - Unchecked exceptions indicate **bugs in logic** (should be avoided with **validations**).
 - **Example:** `NullPointerException`, `ArrayIndexOutOfBoundsException`, `ArithmeticException`.

+## ➡️ 7.
+Explain Garbage Collection (GC) in Java and different GC algorithms.

+### 🟦 Memory Management in Java

+- The Java Memory Model is how the JVM organizes memory to run a Java program efficiently.
+- It divides memory into three main areas: the Heap, Stack, and Metaspace
+- This structure ensures Java programs are memory-efficient, thread-safe, and robust, with the JVM handling most of the complexity automatically.

+##### 🔵 Heap

+This is where all objects, like arrays or class instances, are stored.
+It’s shared across all threads and divided into the Young Generation for new objects and the Old Generation for long-lived objects.
+The Garbage Collector manages the Heap to free up memory from unused objects.

+##### 🔵 Stack

+This is used for method execution.
+Each thread has its own Stack, which stores stack frames containing local variables and method call information.
+When a method finishes, its frame is removed, making the Stack very fast and efficient.

+##### 🔵 Metaspace

+This stores class metadata, like class definitions and method information.
+It replaced PermGen in Java 8 and grows dynamically to avoid memory issues.